This year has been about purifying my motives.

 If you have been following the blog over the past few months, you know what I’m talking about.
 If not, here’s what you missed:

-A few weeks ago, I decided to be re-baptised for the same reason.
-Before I had truly ever come to trust Jesus, I was baptised once in order to satisfy the clique I was trying to fit in with.
+A few weeks ago, I decided to be re-baptized for the same reason.
+Before I had truly ever come to trust Jesus, I was baptized once in order to satisfy the clique I was trying to fit in with.
 The second time was when I had been drawn into a legalistic church–actually, let’s call it what it is: a cult.
 Yup.
 Legalism is a cult.

 Prior to truly following Christ, I’d attended a pretty traditional Christian school, which is part of the legalism I had to break from to truly see who Christ is.
 But despite the legalism, I walked away with a ton of New Testament knowledge, albeit my conclusions ended up being different from the school’s on a lot of points, and albeit I hadn’t truly put my faith in Him beyond knowing the facts, not to mention my motives were so wrong.
 By the time I came to Christ, a lot of the questions I had were answered.
 The simple truth was that the lies still had to be purged.
 At that point, I was 17 years into believing a lot of lies about Christ, and while my false beliefs fell at His feet immediately for the most part, they left behind a lot of fears, and my new faith would have to take root before those fears could be cast out of me.